Complaint Policy

 Your complaint should include, at minimum, the following:

-• A list or attachment of all contracts, disclosures, account initiation documents, or other relevant documents for the CDC's consideration;
+- A list of attachments of all contracts, disclosures, account initiation documents, or other relevant documents for the CDC's consideration;

-• A list of any other regulatory bodies or official you have notified about the alleged misconduct; and
+- A list of any other regulatory bodies or officials you have notified about the alleged misconduct; and

 Upon determination that a complaint contains sufficient grounds to initiate an investigation, the CeFT® professional who is the subject of the complaint may receive information about the complaint, including a copy of the complaint and any accompanying documentation.
 As the investigation and enforcement proceedings progress, FTI may disclose details of the investigation with state, federal, or private regulatory bodies, including, but not limited to, regulatory boards of the professional’s primary financial designation (e.g, CFP, CFA, CIMA, ChFC), the Financial Industry Regulatory Authority (FINRA), and/or the U.S. Securities and Exchange Commission (SEC).
 FTI’s disclosures do not, in any way, relieve you of the responsibility of reporting your complaint to the appropriate regulators or authorities, or filing a claim for relief, should you desire to do so.